cimendes/metagenomic-assembler-comparison/README.md

 containerization and scalability, enabling the workflow to be executed with the exact same parameters in the same conditions in a multitude of different environments.

-The [scripts](scripts/) of the analysis of the assembly results are provided in this repository, alongside a [Jupyter Notebook]() describing the steps in which the scripts were used.
+The scripts of the analysis of the assembly results are provided in this repository, alongside a Jupyter Notebook describing the steps in which the scripts were used, available in the [analysis](analysis/) folder.

 ### *de novo* Assembly tools